Rhode Island Manufacturers Association

 We have also ensured that our voices are heard on the national level in Washington, D.C.
 Our former Chairman, Al Lubrano, serves as a member of the Board and Steering Committees of the National Association of Manufacturers, and the U.S. Department of Commerce Industry Trade Advisory Committee.

-During 2014 we also continued our efforts to raise much-needed awareness to importance of our local manufacturing companies.
+During 2015 we also continued our efforts to raise much-needed awareness to importance of our local manufacturing companies.
 The RI Manufacturing Renaissance Collaborative to identify and highlight the capabilities of the more than 2,000+ continues to move forward.
 This effort is in partnership with the Chafee Center at Bryant University, Polaris MEP, and the RI Commerce Corporation.
-We launched a new, comprehensive RI Manufacturing Directory in May 2014 (www.manufacturingRI.com).
+In May 2014 we launched a comprehensive RI Manufacturing Directory (www.manufacturingRI.com).

 We also continue to be the state leader in manufacturing workforce development and career and technical education.
 Created in 2013, the RI Manufacturing Institute, d/b/a makeRI, is a 501(c)(3) non-profit dedicated to the development and support of manufacturing career education programs.
-In 2014 we will be adding a full-time employee dedicated to this effort and we also expect to launch the Rhode Island "Dream It.
+In 2014 we added a full-time employee dedicated to this effort and we launched the Rhode Island "Dream It.
 Do It." program, a network coordinated by the Manufacturing Institute.
 We have also been an integral part of the Manufacturing Industry Partnership with the Governors Workforce Board and, in July 2015, took over as the formal partner running this program.

 We are extremely active in a number of new manufacturing grant projects.
 During 2013 we received an EDA planning grant; the funds have been used to develop a RI Design and Manufacturing Center (aka STEAMengine).
 This center will allow us to better match the industrial design talent at our local colleges and universities with the deep manufacturing talent of our local companies.
 We are also participating in the New England Digital Manufacturing and Design Center (DMDI); a consortium of businesses, universities and other manufacturing partners throughout New England.